iFarnoud/iran-adblock/README.md

 https://cdn.statically.io/gh/ifarnoud/iran-adblock/main/listblock.txt

 Note:
 If you spot any issues in the list, please open a ticket.
-Please feel free to fork and send in your pull requests if you want to contribute to the list.